remotestorage/armadietto/notes/modular-server.md

 ### S3-compatible storage

-In addition to installing Armadietto, you **MUST** have a server  with an S3-compatible interface.
+Before installing Armadietto, you **MUST** have a server with an S3-compatible interface.
 If your hosting provider doesn't offer S3-compatible storage as a service, you can self-host using any of several open-source servers, on the same machine as Armadietto if you like.

 See [S3-compatible Streaming Store](S3-store-router.md) for compatability of various implementations.